 For most, much of the fun of tiny houses lay in daydreams and hours of internet searches —and that’s ok.
 It’s not cheating on your family home if it’s still where you rest your head, right?

-This next installment of my tiny house exploration is all about buses.
-What’s your favorite?
+This next installment of my tiny house exploration is all about skoolie buses.
+What’s your favourite?
 Let us know in the comments!

 Hank Bought A Bus

 He certainly did.
 And what he did with his bus is pretty unique.

 Instead of a fixed setup, Hank decided to go completely modular for his furnishings and “rooms”.

 Skoolie construction requires a much greater level of precision than other converted tiny house buses because all of its parts need to be moved around like a sliding block puzzle.

 The ceiling is covered in plywood flexed by compression, and the floor is reclaimed gym flooring, complete with 3-point line.
 Other buses seem to use paint, 1 x 4, or 2 x 4 timber to cope with the arch of the ceiling, so the plywood roof is a good switch and it’s probably substantially lighter.